 This is a sample survey with a cross-sectional design.

-The main objective of this survey is to produce estimates of coverage for childhood vaccines at the provincial/territorial level for boys and girls aged 2, 7 and 17 years old, and girls aged 12-14 years old.
-The target population is stratified by age and by province and territory to ensure that the sample is representative while remaining efficient.
-It was determined that a sample of 40,437 units would yield the desired accuracy.
+The main objective of the 2021 CNICS is to produce national, provincial and territorial estimates of immunization coverage for women who gave birth between September 1, 2020, and March 1, 2021, and for children aged 2 years old, and national estimates of immunization coverage for children and youth aged 7, 14 and 17 years old as of March 1st, 2021.
+The sampling frame is stratified by age and by province or territory to ensure that the sample is representative while remaining efficient.
+It was determined that a sample of 19,494 units (6,781 pregnant women and 12,713 children) would yield the desired accuracy.

 Responding to this survey is voluntary.

 Data are collected directly from the PMK for children and youth aged 2, 7, 14 and 17 years old, and from the biological mother for children younger than 1 year old.

 Data are collected using an electronic questionnaire and CATI.

 With consent, data are also collected from the selected 2, 7, 14 or 17 year old child's immunization provider (e.g., physician, nurse or clinic).
 The data collected from the health care provider are combined with the immunization data collected from the parent or guardian.

 Immunization data are also obtained from regional, provincial and territorial immunization registries when the CNICS respondent has given consent to link to and access the child's vaccination record or, in the case of women who have recently given birth, to link to and access their own vaccination record.
 This step happens only for jurisdictions with which Statistics Canada has concluded data sharing and data acquisition agreements.

 View the Questionnaire(s) and reporting guide(s) .

 The purpose of processing survey data is to convert the collected data into a form that is appropriate for analysis and tabulation.